 Instructions to students: Students are provided with a step-by-step description of the process and access to the feedback sheet and the assessment rubric for the final report.

-Criteria & Task Length: Information about the assessment criteria and standards descriptors would be need to be provided to students, and would mirror the core elements covered in the feedback sheet (e.g., style of writing, methods and results, discussion).
+Criteria & Task Length: Information about the assessment criteria and standards descriptors would need to be provided to students, and would mirror the core elements covered in the feedback sheet (e.g., style of writing, methods and results, discussion).

 More information about this example assessment can be found on the bioassess website.
 This website, from 2009, contains a collection of assessment initiatives in the Biological Sciences.